janbjorge/pgqueuer/docs/queuemanager.md

 ### Understanding the Cancellation Object

-The cancellation feature in `pgqueuer` utilizes a `cancellation` object, which is central to managing the stoppage of specific tasks.
+The cancellation feature in `PGQueuer` utilizes a `cancellation` object, which is central to managing the stoppage of specific tasks.
 This object is part of the `Context` class, encapsulating the cancellation state and mechanisms used to control job execution.

 #### The Cancellation Object